dimagong/react-take-home-test-2/README.md

 2. Scroll:

 - The animation should interact naturally with the user's scroll.
-When the user presses on the try it out links, the animation should stop and the user should be able to scroll the "Try it out" links horizontally.
-When the user stops scrolling, the animation should resume.
-You are only required to implement this scrolling feature for mobile.
+- When the user presses on the try it out links, the animation should stop and the user should be able to scroll the "Try it out" links horizontally.
+- When the user stops scrolling, the animation should resume.
+- The user should be able to click on the "Try it out" links and be redirected to the corresponding page.
+- You are only required to implement this scrolling feature for mobile.
 However, make sure that the animation works and the UX is natural on desktop too.

-3. Test:

-- Deploy the project with https://vercel.com/ and test that everything works nicely on ios, android, and desktop.
-We use https://www.lambdatest.com/ for testing on different devices.
-Feel free to use any testing tool you want.
-If you don't have access to any tool, we will refund you a lambdatest subscription if it's needed.

 ## Submission instructions